edinburgh-napier/set09121/labs/lab4/tileEngine_1.md

 }
 ```

-Finally, you will need to create a player object, and link it into your update and render code from your game loop in order for it to show!
+Finally, you will need to create a player object, and link it into your Update and Render code from your game loop in order for it to show!

+**REMEMBER: DO NOT USE New(), you should be using Smart Pointers!** (Hint: you should store the Player instance as a unique pointer, and the code already given you will show you how to store and make these!)

 {:class="important"}
 **At this point you should have a magenta circle moving around a screen.
 Do not continue on if you haven't got everything working so far.**

+Oh, and you can move diagonally... right?

 Previous step: [Space Invaders 2](space_invaders_2)